athawalepy2015/DoorDash-Sales-Delivery-Analysis-Python-EDA-Project-/README.md

 DoorDash Sales and Analytics Project

-Welcome to the DoorDash Sales and Analytics Project repository! 🚀 This project demonstrates an end-to-end data analytics workflow, from raw transactional data to actionable business insights.
-Designed as a portfolio project, it highlights practical data analysis techniques used in real-world food delivery platforms.
+Welcome to the DoorDash Sales and Analytics Project repository! 🚀 This project demonstrates a comprehensive data analytics solution, from exploring raw order data to generating actionable business insights.
+Designed as a portfolio project, it highlights practical data analysis techniques used in food delivery platforms.

 🏗️ Data Architecture

-The data architecture for this project follows a simple analytics pipeline inspired by real-world BI workflows.
+The data architecture for this project follows a simple analytics pipeline inspired by real-world BI workflows:

-Data Flow

-Raw Data → Cleaned Dataset → KPI Calculations → Visual Analytics → Business Insights
+Raw Data → Cleaned Data → KPI Layer → Visual Analytics

 Raw Layer:
-Contains the original order-level dataset with state, city, restaurant, dish, price, and ratings.
+Stores the original order-level dataset containing state, city, restaurant, dish, price, and ratings.

 Processed Layer:
-Data cleaning, type validation, and feature engineering for analysis.
+Includes data cleansing, validation, and transformation steps to prepare the dataset for analysis.

 Analytics Layer:
-KPI calculations and aggregated datasets used for charts and insights.
+Contains aggregated metrics and KPIs used for reporting and visualizations.

-📊 Project Overview
+📖 Project Overview

 This project involves:

-Data Preparation
+Data Exploration

-Importing raw order-level data
+Importing and inspecting raw order-level data.

-Checking metadata and data quality

-Validating data types
+Data Cleaning

-Handling missing or inconsistent values
+Handling data types, missing values, and inconsistencies.

 KPI Development

-Total sales calculation

-Average order value

-Customer rating analysis

-Total orders and rating counts
+Calculating core business metrics such as total sales, average rating, and order value.

 Analytics & Visualization

-Monthly sales trends

-Daily order patterns

-State-wise revenue distribution

-Top-performing cities

-Weekly and quarterly performance summaries
+Building trend charts and regional performance analysis to generate insights.

 🚀 Project Requirements
 Building the Analytics Solution (Data Analysis) Objective

-Develop a Python-based analytics solution to analyze food delivery order data and generate business insights for sales performance and customer satisfaction.
+Analyze DoorDash-style order data using Python to generate insights into sales performance, customer satisfaction, and regional trends.

 Specifications